The vaping crisis has taken a big bite out of cannabis stocks.

 Looking forward, I expect shares to stabilize and rebound.

-Disclosure: Michael Vodicka owns shares of Canopy Growth Corp (CGC, WEED) and Cresco Labs (CRLBF) at the time of this writing.
+Michael Vodicka owns shares of Canopy Growth Corp (CGC, WEED) and Cresco Labs (CRLBF).